 In 2017, I moved from Los Angeles to France with my dog Bentley.

-Before I get into it my BIGGEST advice is to start early and plan ahead way ahead, you always want to make sure you give yourself room and time for error and/or time to meet specific timing requirements on when vaccinations need to be done and so on depending on which country you are traveling to.
+My BIGGEST advice is to start early and plan ahead way ahead.
+You always want to make sure you give yourself room and time for error and/or time to meet specific timing requirements on when vaccinations need to be done.
 I started this process about 6 months before departure, I recommend giving yourself at least 3 months.

 The following instructions apply to dogs, cats, and ferrets traveling from the United States to the EU.